 DHCP is a network protocol used to automate the configuration of devices on IP networks.
 Learn why DHCP is used and its three main components.

-DHCP stands for dynamic host configuration protocol and is a network protocol used to automate the configuration of devices on internet protocol (IP) networks.
+Dynamic Host Configuration Protocol (DHCP) is a network protocol used to automate the configuration of devices on internet protocol (IP) networks.
 DHCP is working in our homes and connecting our devices, often without us realizing it.
 It assigns private IP addresses to our computers, smartphones, Wi-Fi devices, and gadgets, which all use a single network, such as a router, that contains the public IP address.
 On a wider scope, it connects any device to any IP network, whether it is a local area network (LAN) or a wide area network (WAN).

 Read more: Information Technology (IT) Terms: A to Z Glossary